Eagles coach Andy Reid has compared NFC East games to a heavyweight bout.

-"I think we did send a statement," defensive end Trent Cole.
+"I think we did send a statement," defensive end Trent Cole said.
 "Now we want to keep building upon that statement."

 Cole helped provide the relentless pressure that forced Giants quarterback Eli Manning into an afternoon of inaccurate passes, including a pair of interceptions that led to Eagles touchdowns.

 The victory allowed the Eagles (5-2) to move past the Giants (5-3) and into a first-place tie with the Dallas Cowboys, who will visit the Linc this Sunday night.
 New York lost its third straight game.

 Two things that had been missing for the team in recent weeks were crucial to the Eagles' TKO of the Giants.